mostafaAbokhadra/Internship/MV/care-off-MV-patient.md

 1. call for help
 2. disconnect patient from MV
 3. hyperventilation using 100% by MRB, if patient is easily ventilated and o2 sat is going back up to normal then usually the problem is in the machine, if pateint is still uncomfy consithink that it may be a patient problem not machine
-- patency of tube: is it obstructed? does the suction catheter is inserted to the end ?
+4. patency of tube: is it obstructed? does the suction catheter is inserted to the end ?
-- does ABG interpretation indicates other problem?
+5. does ABG interpretation indicates other problem?
-- X-ray -> can indicates pnuemothorax or tension ....
+6. X-ray -> can indicates pnuemothorax or tension ....

 # vent alarms

 1. ### MV inoperative
 - ventilator is not woking

     **action**: manually ventilate patient untill new ventilator is set up or some one is trying to fix the broken vent

 2. ### low pressure alarm, low PEEP/CPAP , low exhaled volume
 - patient is leaking some inspired air

     **assess all of the following**

-- something is disconnected ?
+        - is something disconnected ?
         - airflow is inadequate?
         - ETT cuff leak?

     **action**: manually ventialte patient untill leaking is resolved

 3. ### high pressure alarm
 - PIP reached
 - something is obstructed

     **assess the following**

         - secretions in tube ? -> suction
         - bitting tube ? -> OPA may be neccessary
         - water accumulate in circuit ? -> drain the water on a basket
         - decrese lung compliance e:g ARDS and pulmonary edema? -> use high PEEP and monitor it's complicatin e:g hypotension
         - kinked tubes ? -> fix it

 4. ### apnea alarm
 - occurs in spantaneous modes e:g cpap
 - patient doesn't take breating spantaneously

     **action**: encourage pateint to breath or give single breath, rate may should be increased

 5. ### increased minute or tidal volume
 - patient is breating more spantaneously breathing
 - or may be due to hypoxia
 - or increased lung compliance (patient is getting better)

     **action:** check RR and evaluate ABG, ETCO2 and patient improvement

 > [!NOTE]
 > ETCO2 (End-tidal carbon dioxide) is the level of carbon dioxide that is released at the end of an exhaled breath